Best methods to optimize JPEG images for websites

 Optimize your JPEG images with ImageMagick and PHP

 Just enter the path to the the directory you like to optimize safe the code as a PHP script and execute the file from the command line of browser.
-Note only the JPEG files are getting compressed.
+Using this PHP script, only the photos (JPEG files) are getting compressed.
+Compress your photos to make them load faster, but be careful don’t compress your images too much.

 Under “Optimize your JPEG images with ImageMagick and PHP”, Why no mention of the imagick extension?